KononNatali/GIT/README.md

 # GIT vs. GitHub
 ## What is Git?

   Git is an extremely popular version control system that is at the heart of a wide variety of high-profile projects.
 Git is installed and maintained on your local system (rather than in the cloud) and gives you a self-contained record of your ongoing programming versions.
-It can be used completely exclusive of any cloud-hosting service"
+It can be used completely exclusive of any cloud-host.
 ___

 ## Git has three main states that your files can reside in: modified, staged, and committed: